jhnwnstd/shannon/README.md

 ## Acknowledgements

 Special thanks to Claude E. Shannon for his groundbreaking work in information theory, which serves as the foundation for this project.
+Additionally, I extend a heartfelt thank you to Alice Kober for her meticulous and pioneering work deciphering the Linear B script.
+I stand on the shoulders of giants.